modelscope/agentscope/docs/tutorial/103-example.md

 # Getting Started with a Simple Example

 AgentScope is a versatile platform for building and running multi-agent applications.
 We provide various pre-built examples that will help you quickly understand how to create and use multi-agent for various applications.
-In this tutorial, you will learn to set up a **simple agent-based interaction**.
+In this tutorial, you will learn how to set up a **simple agent-based interaction**.

 ## Step1: Prepare Model Configs